matthew-brett/fbi2018/notebooks/03/normalization.md

 <iframe src="https://player.vimeo.com/video/299292912" width="640" height="469" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Freesurfer keeps the curvature information with the surface positions, after inflating to a sphere.
-Convex areas are gyri, convex areas are sulci.
+In the graphics here, convex areas are in blue.
+As you see, these are the tops of gyri.
+Convex areas are in red, and these are characteristic of the bottom of sulci.

 It then matches the individual curvature pattern to a template of averaged curvature patterns.